Jim in the Gym Archives

 Because of the location (Pinehurst, NC – a well known golf destination and resort), there were LOTS of great players walking around.
 Within a few months, I was playing with All American guys from North Carolina, Duke, Georgia, Wake Forest, Florida etc. While I was still an amateur, it was pretty clear to me I could hang with these guys on the course not so much from a skills and experience angle but from course management, decision making, handling mistakes and the ever-important “short game.”
 While my competition was superior technically, I ran past them with my approach and my ability to not fold after mistakes.
 A large % of these players did not handle adversity well.
 Many unravelled.

-The coach in the picture above with Sophia Wiard and me is a former Strength and Conditioning coach at Ohio State under Urban Meyer when they won the National Championship in 2014.
+The coach in the picture below with Sophia Wiard and me is a former Strength and Conditioning coach at Ohio State under Urban Meyer when they won the National Championship in 2014.
 His name is Rick Court.
 He is a hard working, devoted and skilled coach who now works in Greenville, MI.
 His comments below on the Mindset are motivational for me.
 I know the power of this training.
 I saw it unfold in those years playing golf and now I am blessed with the opportunity to share it with the Basics family.

 “Coach, your Mindset Training has many similarities to what the athletes at Ohio State learned when I was there.
 Our Greenville kids are going to benefit from this training.”
 Coach Rick Court.
 NOTE – also pictured is 2024 MAC Player of the Year Sophia Wiard from the U of Toledo.
 Sophia is a graduate of the Mindset Training and indicative of the type of player who can REALLY benefit from the Mindset tools learned and practiced.